-- Note: From 5:00 a.m. the runway was periodically cleaned by the snow cleaning vehicles and vacated immediately after each snow removal.
+Note: From 5:00 a.m. the runway was periodically cleaned by the snow cleaning vehicles and vacated immediately after each snow removal.
 Between 06:00 and 07:50 the runway was cleaned several times continuously and then the runway was vacated for airport traffic (3 departures and 7 arrivals during this period).
-From 7:50 a.m. and till the serious incident the runway was cleaned periodically and vacated again after each runway cleaning (no one took off, 7 flights arrived during this time period). - Note: There are no precise procedures for the Riga Airport services requiring that the runway cleaning activities take precedence over the airport traffic during a heavy snowfall.
+From 7:50 a.m. and till the serious incident the runway was cleaned periodically and vacated again after each runway cleaning (no one took off, 7 flights arrived during this time period).

+Neither Riga airport nor TOWER ATC procedures require that the runway cleaning activities take precedence over the airport traffic during a heavy snowfall.
 At 9.49.54 the snow cleaning vehicles arrived at the taxiway "A" turn to clean the sections 3 and 2 of the RWY36; the vehicles stopped and waited for the landing of the flight BTI1M2 (see picture 24).